Snail caviar

-Snail caviar, also known as escargot caviar or escargot pearls, is a type of caviar that consists of fresh or processed eggs of land snails.
-It is a luxury gourmet speciality produced in France and Poland.
-They were also a delicacy in the ancient world, also known as "Pearls of Aphrodite" for their supposed aphrodisiac properties.
+Snail caviar, also known as escargot caviar or escargot pearls, is the fresh or processed eggs of land snails.
+It is a luxury gourmet specialty produced in Austria, Czechia, France and Poland.
+They were also a delicacy in the ancient world, also known as "pearls of Aphrodite" for their supposed aphrodisiac properties.

 In their natural state, the eggs are colourless.
-After processing, the caviar may be cream-coloured, pinkish-white, or white, with the eggs generally 3–4 mm in diameter.
+After processing, the eggs may be cream-coloured, pinkish-white, or white, with the eggs generally 3–4 mm in diameter.
 Some snail eggs may measure at 3–6 mm in diameter.
 Some commercial snail farms that produce escargot include the production of snail caviar as a part of their operations.